AWS Public Sector Blog

 Vignesh Srinivasan

-Vignesh Srinivasan is a senior solutions architect at Amazon Web Services (AWS).
-He spent a decade working with CMS, including helping to implement the Federal Health Exchange as part of the Affordable Care Act.
-He was also an integral part of the team responsible for fixing the healthcare.gov system and eventually successfully migrating the system to AWS.
-His passion is in enabling states to make their own decisions.
-Vignesh has a master’s degree from Rochester Institute of Technology and an MBA from the University of Maryland, in addition to several professional certifications.
+Vignesh is a senior solutions architect at Amazon Web Services (AWS).
+He previously worked with the Centers for Medicare & Medicaid Services (CMS), including helping to implement the Federal Health Exchange as part of the Affordable Care Act.
+He was also on the team that fixed healthcare.gov and successfully migrated the system to AWS.
+He has a master’s degree from Rochester Institute of Technology and an MBA from the University of Maryland.

 Venkata Kampana